sytzez/compost/README.md

 This is the compiler for my experimental programming language 'Compost'.
 The compiler itself is written in Rust.

-It currently doesn't actually compile a Compost program to a binary, but it **does** execute Compost code and show its output.
+It doesn't yet compile a Compost program to a binary, but it **does** analyse and execute Compost code and show its output.

 ## Playground